You helped bring Minerva to life!!

 On the day they met to consider our bid there were ten new projects to evaluate and £12m available and in the event only four of the projects were awarded funding.
 None of the projects were as challenging as ours, so risk was a factor in the board’s judgement.
 Our bid had strong heritage and community attributes and the HLF commented positively on the close working relationship between the Working Group and the Council.
 Encouragingly, the board were interested in a better understanding of the master plan for the House, Park and Stable Yard, which was not actually required to be developed in the initial bid, though we had noted our intentions to develop this in later stages.

 If you have fundraising skills, and are interested in supporting the fundraising initiatives for this project on a voluntary basis then please get in touch.
-If you would like to make a donation to the project then please use the donation button to the right of this text.
 All donations can be gift-

 We are also now part of the Amazon Smile charitable giving scheme.
 Under this, if you buy from Amazon choose us as the Smile beneficiary, 0.5% of any qualifying spending goes to the Trust – it costs you nothing.